 Be sure to take pictures of all damage, both inside and out.
-Pay particular attention to the surroundings as well—did the perpetrator leave any objects behind?
+Pay particular attention to the surroundings as well.
+Did the perpetrator leave any objects behind?
 Are there any security cameras nearby?
-If there are cameras, it’s important to mention this to the police.
+If there are cameras, it’s important to mention them to the police.

 It is important to file the police report promptly.
 The longer you wait, the less likely it is that security footage will be available.
 Many cameras are set to delete footage a certain amount of time after it has been recorded, so if you wait too long, the evidence may disappear.

 Protect Against Potential Identity Theft